Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Introduction: Numerical simulation and requirements for a digital twin

-In this context, high fidelity simulations that can be obtained in real time are required by some functions of the digital twin.
-However, in most conventional simulation software, it is not possible to obtain a simulation in real time, thus the models have to simplified.
-For security reasons, these simplifications and resulting decisions have to be understood, justified, and documented.
+In this context, accurate simulations that can be obtained in real-time are required by some functions of the digital twin.
+However, in most conventional simulation software, it is not possible to obtain a simulation in real-time, thus the models have to simplified.
+For safety reasons, these simplifications and resulting decisions have to be understood, justified, and documented.
 This is one of the main challenges of digital twins as discussed in \cite{RasO20}.
 One example of a mathematically sound simplification method that can be used is model order reduction (MOR), see for instance \cite{HarHW18} for a corresponding discussion in the context of digital twins and \cite{BenGQRSM21a,BenGQRSM21b,BenGQRSM21c} for a general overview.
-One may also rely on data-driven surrogate models obtained from measurement data \cite{FriFLM22}.
+One may, however, also rely on data-driven surrogate models obtained from measurement data \cite{FriFLM22}.

-Altogether, having models of different scales and accuracy allows us to build a catalogue of models including a hierarchy from complex to simple (and faster) models as illustrated in Figure~\ref{fig:Hiearchy}.
+Altogether, the availability of different models of different scales and accuracy allows to build a catalogue, or hierarchy of models from detailed complex to simple (and faster) models as illustrated in Figure~\ref{fig:Hiearchy}.

 The physical system is typically described by a partial differential equation (PDE) together with boundary conditions and may include some algebraic constraints, arising from interconnection and interface conditions or balance laws.